SergioNavadijo/entrena_strength/content/project/thebook.md

 This book is for any coach, gymnast, physiotherapist, or parent interested in knowing why and how gymnasts should strength train.

-If you can't wait until this is published and you are interested in in-person coaching in Vantaa(Finland), get in touch with me at: <sergionavadijo@gmail.com>.
+If you can't wait until this is published and you are interested in in-person coaching in Vantaa(Finland), check the price on the coaching section on this website and get in touch with me at: <sergionavadijo@gmail.com>.